DevouraStudio/Summary-Results-Project/README.md

 }
 ```

-### Continued development
+### Continued development:

-"In the future, I plan to make greater use of the Bootstrap grid system in my projects in order to fully understand its core principles and strengths.
-Through my research on other front-end web development projects, I have realized how effectively the grid system — and even Flexbox — can help organize and coordinate the layout of elements on web pages.
+"In The Future, I Plan To Make Greater Use Of The Bootstrap Grid System In My Projects In Order To Fully Understand Its Core Principles And Strengths.
+Through My Research On Other Front-End Web Development Projects, I Have Realized How Effectively The Grid System — And Even Flexbox — Can Help Organize And Coordinate The Layout Of Elements On Web Pages.

-I also intend to work on more advanced and complex projects in the near future, particularly those that involve the use of JavaScript."
+I Also Intend To Work On More Advanced And Complex Projects In The Near Future, Particularly Those That Involve The Use Of JavaScript."

-### Useful resources
+### Useful resources:

 - [MDN](https://developer.mozilla.org/en-US/) - "During This Project, I Frequently Referred to the Mozilla Developer Network (MDN) Website as a Trusted Resource for Learning and Clarifying HTML, CSS, and JavaScript.
 MDN Provided Clear Documentation, Practical Examples, and Best Practices That Helped Me Solve Challenges More Efficiently.
 Using MDN Not Only Improved My Technical Accuracy but Also Strengthened My Confidence in Applying Modern Web Standards to My Work."